formsandflows/PACo/Components/Core/PACo_CommandBarMenu_A.md

 ![image](https://user-images.githubusercontent.com/35654198/235977451-6a35b6da-012f-48ba-bbd5-719c261c28c3.png)

-This is a responsive component but usually a lot of width is needed for this canvas component.
+This is a responsive canvas component but usually a lot of width is needed for this canvas component.
 To still use this canvas component when the screen has a small width, you can place this canvas component in a responsive horizontal container to get a horizontal scroll bar.
 See the canvas component "PACo_DetailsList_B" for an example.

 ## **Input properties**